vgaalen/DustEcho/README.md

  - CMake v3.2.2 or later.
  - git
  - python3
- - the following python-packages
+ - the following python-packages (a venv is included in the repo)
     - astropy
     - scipy
-    - numpy
     - matplolib
     - datetime
     - tqdm
     - reportlab
+    - lxml
+    - jupyter notebook / jupyterlab

 #### Get the source code